 A. No. Payments must be received by the Tax Administrator on or before the stated due date (O.M.C.
 5.16.070).

 Q. Does the City of Orange waive penalties and interest under certain circumstances?

 A. No. The City of Orange does not waive any penalties or interest.
 However, once the Tax Administrator has rendered an opinion on the matter there is an appeal process available (O.M.C.
 5.16.100).

 Q. May I use a credit card to pay my Transient Occupancy Tax via e-mail or fax?

 A. Yes, but both the credit card and tax forms must be accurately completed and have signatures on them.
-Please note: They must be faxed into our office before the City Hall's last working day of the month.
+Please note: They must be faxed or emailed to our office before the City Hall's last working day of the month.
 If the forms are incorrect and have not been received before the deadline, they will be considered delinquent.
 Payments must be less than $5,000.00 to be accepted.
-Click on the credit card button at the bottom of the tax form.
-Once forms are completed, fax (714-288-2170) or e-mail them to Central TOT Mailbox.
+Once forms are completed, fax to (714) 288-2170 or e-mail them to Central TOT Mailbox.